macbrink/macbrink/README.md

 - 👋 Hi, I’m @macbrink
-- 👀 I’m interested in .NET programming
+- 👀 I’m interested in .NET Coreprogramming
 - 🌱 I’m currently into data services
 - 💞️ I’m looking to collaborate on everything .NET

 <!---
 macbrink/macbrink is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.